 Step 1 – Define Your Goal Deadlines

 There are some things to consider when deciding what you’d like the deadlines for your goals to be.
-I generally set mostly quarterly and yearly goals and only throw in a couple of long-term goals.
+I generally set mostly quarterly and monthly goals and only throw in a couple of long-term goals.
 I find it is easier this way because I’ve found that many of the long-term goals, I would set for myself I often ended up changing or modifying along the way due to different circumstances changing in my life.
 This of course is entirely a personal preference and is something you must decide what’s best for you.

 Today I will mainly be focusing on yearly goals, but just remember, the same concepts we go over today can be applied to any shorter or longer-term goals as well.

 The bottom line is… YOU MUST SET A DEADLINE!

 It’s now time to break each of your goals down into shorter term goals.
 These can be broken down into quarterly, monthly, weekly, or even daily goals depending on the time and energy you have available.
 This is where we break our goals down into smaller actionable goals.I find that the most important aspect of setting your goals is not necessarily the goal itself, but the steps taken to make sure you’re able to stay motivated and not get overwhelmed, so you can accomplish your goal.Click To Tweet

 - You can see what needs to be accomplished throughout the year to stay on track.